CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/objects.md

 Answer the following questions:

 What does `console` store?
+- Console doesn't store values instead it writes something but doesn't save it anywhere permanent.
+Console is great to check thing while one is working
-- Console stores values/variables that users input / pass to the console What does the syntax `console.log` or `console.assert` mean?
+What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?
 - The syntax means that console.log is a built-in function that allows users to output messages or values to the console.
 - The "." is known as the "dot operator" or "property access dot notation".
 It is specifically used as the syntax for accessing an object's properties directly